jessdelacruzsantos/react-native-bakery/tools/api-parser/README.md

 This command handles the build, running, and file-moving that the below instructions mention.
 Provided arguments will be passed along to the JAR file.

-## Building
+## Manually running the tool

-Run `mvn install` from this directory.
-That should be it!
+Run `mvn install` from this directory to build.

-## Running
 From this directory, run:

     java -jar target/apiparser-1.0-SNAPSHOT.jar ~/Development/go/src/square/up/xp/connect-public-protos/protos/squareup/connect/v2

-    mv *.json ../sdk-gen/
+    mv *.json ../../api.json.d

-This will overwrite the `api.json` file in `tools/sdk-gen`. `sdk-gen` uses this file to generate core classes for each language's SDK.
-See its README for more information.

 You can also override some of the basic values for your API definition.
 These are: